danishdtp/pythonScripts/README.md

   The script runs instantly even with large text in clipboard A sample file is provided to test the script which contains 10 digit number along with expected result.

+## 2. Copy Tables from website into excel files multiple times

 ## 🧑‍💻  Author
 Danish Khan,